Terms and Conditions

 we have informed you that there was an error with the price or the description of the services when you placed the order, and you now do not wish to proceed based on the correct price or description;

 we have informed you that we need to make a major change to the services and you do not want to proceed with the change;

 there is a significant delay in supplying the services to you, because of circumstances that are not within our control;

 we have informed you that we need to suspend the supply of services to you, for any of the reasons set out in section 8.1, for more than 7; or

 you have some other legal right to cancel the contract because of something we have done.

-12.2.
-If you do cancel the contract for any of the above reasons (section 13.1(a) to 13.1(e)) then we will provide you with a refund for any services that you have paid for but we have not yet supplied, or we may provide you with a refund for any services that have not been properly supplied to you.
-In certain circumstances you may also be entitled to further compensation.
+11.2.
+If you do cancel the contract for any of the above reasons then we will provide you with a refund for any services that you have paid for but we have not yet supplied, or we may provide you with a refund for any services that have not been properly supplied to you.

-14.6.
-If there is ever any dispute between you and us, then it will be resolved using the law of England and Wales.
-If you live in England or Wales, we both agree respectively that proceedings will be brought in the English courts.
-However, if you live in Scotland, you can bring proceedings in Scottish or English courts and if you live in Northern Ireland you can bring proceedings in Northern Irish or English courts.
+12.7.
+If there is ever any dispute between you and us, then it will be resolved using the law of Northern Ireland.
+If you live in England, Scotland or Wales, we both agree respectively that proceedings will be brought in the Northern Irish courts.